FerasMaali/Internship-Linux-Task/README.md

 # Internship-Linux-Task
+This was more or less and exam for what I learned about CentOS Linux

 ## Part 1: LVM

 Create a volume group, and set 16M as extents.
 And divided a volume group containing 50 extents on volume group lv, make it as ext4 file system, and mounted automatically under /mnt/data.
 Please note that this should be implemented on the second disk